Ficraa/desktopappgtech/README.md

 ## Machine Learning Model

 HandWave leverages a machine learning model trained on hand gesture data to accurately recognize user actions.
-The model uses techniques like Convolutional Neural Networks (CNNs) for image recognition to interpret hand gestures and respond accordingly.
+The model uses techniques like LSTM for gestures recognition to interpret hand gestures and respond accordingly.

 ## Contribution and Thanks